dotnet/docs/docs/standard/security/cross-platform-cryptography.md

 ## Authenticated encryption

-Authenticated encryption (AE) support is provided for AES-CCM and AES-GCM via <xref:System.Security.Cryptography.AesCcm?displayProperty=fullName> and <xref:System.Security.Cryptography.AesGcm?displayProperty=fullName>, respectively.
+Authenticated encryption (AE) support is provided for AES-CCM and AES-GCM via the <xref:System.Security.Cryptography.AesCcm?displayProperty=fullName> and <xref:System.Security.Cryptography.AesGcm?displayProperty=fullName> classes.

 On Windows and Linux, the implementations of AES-CCM and AES-GCM are provided by the OS libraries.

+### AES-CCM and AES-GCM on macOS

-On macOS the system libraries don't support AES-CCM or AES-GCM for third-party code, so the <xref:System.Security.Cryptography.AesCcm> and <xref:System.Security.Cryptography.AesGcm> classes use OpenSSL for support.
+On macOS, the system libraries don't support AES-CCM or AES-GCM for third-party code, so the <xref:System.Security.Cryptography.AesCcm> and <xref:System.Security.Cryptography.AesGcm> classes use OpenSSL for support.
 Users on macOS need to obtain an appropriate copy of OpenSSL (libcrypto) for these types to function, and it must be in a path that the system would load a library from by default.

-We recommend that you install OpenSSL from a package manager such as Homebrew, but that isn't required.
+We recommend that you install OpenSSL from a package manager such as Homebrew.

 The `libcrypto.0.9.7.dylib` and `libcrypto.0.9.8.dylib` libraries included in macOS are from older versions of OpenSSL and will not be used.
 The `libcrypto.35.dylib`, `libcrypto.41.dylib`, and `libcrypto.42.dylib` libraries are from LibreSSL and will not be used.

-### AES-CCM
+### AES-CCM keys, nonces, and tags

 * Key Sizes